Raenom, 5 mg 56 pcs.

 – use in women of reproductive age who do not use reliable methods of contraception;

-– age less than 18 years (the efficacy and safety of the drug in this age group has not been studied);
+– age under 18 years (the effectiveness and safety of the drug in this age group has not been studied);

 – lactase deficiency, lactose intolerance, glucose/galactose malabsorption syndrome;